henk9/Henke/StackOverflow-Q75960550/2023-04-24-RollbackX2_Q.md

 3. Most of all, *he removed the very question I was asking* : \
 ***How can I *force* `package.json` to use version `2.1.1` of `nth-check`?*** \
 That's right.
-*My question no longer contains the question asked*. (!)
+*My question no longer contains the question I asked*. (!)

-The grande finale of the editor's actions was that he rolled back my rollback.
+I was already baffled by the above edit, when the editor rolled back my rollback.

 I've never experienced anything even remotely similar to these events.